11 Sources

 Source: Bloomberg Business

-Instead of a blanket moratorium, Amodei proposes that the White House and Congress create federal transparency standards for AI development 1.
-This would require frontier AI developers to publicly disclose their testing policies and safety measures, particularly for the most capable AI models 1.
+Instead of a blanket moratorium, Amodei proposes that the White House and Congress create a federal transparency standard 1.
+This would require frontier AI developers to publicly disclose their testing policies and safety measures.
+Companies working on the most capable AI models would need to publish how they test for various risks and what steps they take before release.

 Technology